-Since science cannot provide justification for what we ought to do regardless of our needs and preferences, both the general public and moral philosophers (who, as people, also experience this illusion) have trouble accepting a moral principle which is justified only by an “instrumental” ought, what societies ‘ought’ to enforce in order to best meet shared needs and preferences.
+Since science cannot provide justification for what we ought to do regardless of our needs and preferences, both the general public and moral philosophers (who, as people, also experience this illusion) have trouble accepting a science based moral principle which is justified only by an “instrumental” ought, what societies ‘ought’ to enforce in order to best meet shared needs and preferences.

 I can be contacted at cooperationmorality at comcast.net.